GitMirroring/gnuboot/website/pages/docs/hardware/macbook21.md

 Models
 ------

-Specifically (Order No. / Model No. / CPU) for macbook 1,1:
+Specifically (Order No. / Model No. / CPU) for MacBook 1,1:

 * MA255LL/A / A1181 (EMC 2092) / Core Duo T2500 *(tested - working)*
 * MA254LL/A / A1181 (EMC 2092) / Core Duo T2400 *(tested - working)*
 * MA472LL/A / A1181 (EMC 2092) / Core Duo T2500 (untested)

-For macbook 2,1:
+For MacBook 2,1:

 * MA699LL/A / A1181 (EMC 2121) / Intel Core 2 Duo T5600 *(tested -
     working)*